MomsFriendlyDevCo/Momsronomicon/jobs/interviews.md

 Alternate title for this section: "How to tell if a potential developer really knows what he is doing".
 This section is intended as a rough guide to the dev skills we are looking for.

-You may also find the [Starter projects](../getting-started.md) section useful as it also provides some sample projects to give to potential employees.

 Job description
 ---------------